egokul71435/egokul71435/README.md

 ## Hi there 👋

-## I'm Gokul and I am a CS and DS student at Rutgers University, New Brunswick.
+## I'm Gokul and I am a CS and DS student at Rutgers University, New Brunswick

-## 🔭 I’m currently working on a Chrome extension suitable for students.
+## 🔭 I’m currently working on a Chrome extension suitable for students

 ## 🌱 I’m currently learning React and other software engineering frameworks